Luke Partington

 He tied for the best and fairest in 2018 at East Perth, West Coast's West Australian Football League affiliate at the time, but was delisted by West Coast at the end of the 2018 season.
 For the 2019 season, Partington would move back to South Australia and join the Glenelg Tigers in the South Australian National Football League.
 He would cap off his 2019 season by winning the league's best and fairest award, the Magarey Medal.
-In 2021 he was selected to represent South Australian against Western Australian in their interstate match.
+In 2021 he was selected to represent South Australia against Western Australia in their interstate match.
+Partington has returned to Glenelg for the 2025 SANFL season.